 Kampala has apologized to Beijing over President Museveni’s comments about asserted Chinese representatives’ interest in the illicit ivory trade.

-Museveni as of late entrusted the Inspector General of Government to investigate claims that Uganda Wildlife Authority (UWA) officials were working together with Chinese nationals Li Wejin and Yinzhi, who are diplomats in the Chinese Embassy in the nation, to export ivory from Democratic Republic Congo (DRC), Central African Republic (CAR) and S. Sudan.
+Museveni as of late entrusted the Inspector General of Government to investigate claims that Uganda Wildlife Authority (UWA) officials were working together with Chinese nationals Li Wejin and Yinzhi, who are diplomats in the Chinese Embassy in the nation, to export ivory from the Democratic Republic Congo (DRC), Central African Republic (CAR) and S. Sudan.

 In any case, it later emerged that Museveni’s directions depended on fake insight from security officials and informants.